Ladme/groan/README.md

 Note that parentheses are allowed to be but do not have to be separated from the rest of the query by a whitespace.

 ## Acknowledgments
 The groan library uses `xdrfile` library developed by David van der Speol and Erik Lindahl and published under the BSD License.
 Thank you!

+To calculate center of geometry/mass, the groan library and all its associated programs use Bai & Breen algorithm for calculating center of mass in periodic systems (https://doi.org/10.1080/2151237X.2008.10129266).

 ## Disclaimer
 Please note that while groan library is an attempt at creating a fast and reasonably robust library for analyzing Gromacs simulations, it is mostly a tool for improving my rather pathetic C programming skills.
 In other words, even though I'm doing my best, there WILL be bugs and memory leaks.